Do You Have a Leak Under Your Slab? Here's What To Do.

 Does My Homeowners Insurance Cover Leaks Under Slabs?

-Your homeowners insurance may cover leaks under your slab, but not necessarily for all causes.
+Your homeowners insurance may cover leaks under your slab, but not necessarily all causes.

-Some potential exclusions for insurance coverage of under slab leaks:
+Possible exclusions for insurance coverage of under-slab leaks

-It is important to know what your homeowners insurance policy will cover in case of a leak under slab.
+It's important to know what your homeowners insurance policy will cover in case of a leak under your slab.
 We have an article covering some of the main causes of leaks in slabs.

 TOC